Algebras of Non-Local Screenings and Diagonal Nichols Algebras: Introduction

-The goal of this article is to find all lattices $\Lambda$, such that the associated braiding $q_{ij}$ gives a finite-dimensional Nichols algebra as classified in \cite{Heck06}, and such that the Weyl reflections on $q_{ij}$ lift to reflections on $m_{ij}$ in a suitable sense.
-In this case we say that $\Lambda,\; m_{ij}$ \emph{realise} the braiding matrix $q_{ij}$.
+It was proven by the second author in \cite{Len17} that the screening operators $\zem_{i}$ obey the relations of the Nichols algebra $\mathcal{B}(q_{ij})$, provided that $(m_{ij})$ is \emph{subpolar} (Definition~\ref{def_smallnessF}).
+This condition imposes a certain lower bound for the sums of~$m_{ij}$ over any subset of indices and it ensures convergence of integrals such as

-As a second goal, for each realising lattice $\Lambda$ we then study the algebra of screening operators by analysing the smallness condition which does usually not hold.
-Depending on the free parameters in the realisation we find extensions of Nichols algebras. \\
+The goal of this article is to find all lattices $\Lambda,(m_{ij})$, such that the associated diagonal braiding $(q_{ij})$ gives a \emph{finite-dimensional} Nichols algebra in the classification of \cite{Heck06}, and such that the Weyl reflections on $(q_{ij})$ in the theory of Nichols algebras lift to reflections on $(m_{ij})$ in a suitable sense (Definition \ref{Mm}).
+In this case we say that $\Lambda$, $(m_{ij})$ \emph{realizes} the braiding matrix~$(q_{ij})$.
+This provides an interesting zoo of examples to extend the screening method and all its related questions, such as the \emph{logarithmic Kazhdan Lusztig conjecture} to cases beyond quantum groups.
+This main motivation for our article will be discussed further below.